 If you don’t track your success, you won’t be able to grow sales or enhance your Shopify marketing efforts.
 The good news is that Shopify makes tracking and evaluating the key performance indicators (KPIs) needed to boost sales a breeze.

-You’ll notice many data when you visit your Shopify analytics dashboard.
-Shopify has a comprehensive tutorial on interpreting reports and statistics if you’re unsure what it all means.
+You’ll notice many data metrics when you visit your Shopify analytics dashboard.
+Shopify has a comprehensive tutorial on interpreting reports and statistics if you’re unsure of what it all means.

 An effective marketing strategy requires lots of effort.
 To develop a realistic one, you’ll need to spend hours researching competitors, audience statistics, and your target market’s sources to find new items.
 Even so, it’s essential to understand that marketing is always unpredictable.
 There are millions of variables that might drastically alter the optimal marketing plan for your company.
 A worldwide pandemic, public relations crises, and the introduction of new social media platforms are all unforeseeable situations.